iyerland/narayan-sdk/README.md

 repo will be cloned and tested.

 ## How to test the code
-After checking out the code and while in project folder, run:
+After checking out the code (from github) and while in project folder, run:
 ```
 python3 -m unittest
 ```